bautista123/BBScripting/README.md

 BBScripting
 ===========

-All my Parabot and CclipseBot scripts in one place.
+All my Parabot and EclipseBot scripts in one place.